3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

 * **Fault Management > Failure Command Mode**: The run-time assurance constantly monitors to ensure that it has enough data to determine whether the robot is in a safe condition.
 The minimum data required is the vehicle state, the laser scan values, and the commanded/desired input.
 If any of these is missing the RTA can switch to the failure command mode:

    * **Send Zero**:  In this mode the run-time assurance commands zero speed and zero turn/rotation in order to bring the vehicle to a stop.

    * **Do not Publish**:  Another option is to stop publishing values.
 This option should only be used if the robot has its own mechanism to put itself in a safe condition if it is not receiving commands.

 * **Fault Management > Can resume from failure**: With this checkbox filled in, once the input data (control input, laser scan, and state) values start appearing after a failure, the robot will be commanded back into motion (if the desired control input is asking for that).
 If the box is unchecked once there is a failure, the robot will remain stopped until the Supervisor is restarted.

+* **External Fault triggering**: This represent the list of domain that will trigger an error in the RTA stack and fallback to the failure command set above.

+* **Timeout Factor**: Allows how much time the RTA can wait before considering the input timed-out.
+The timeout threshold is calculated as [1/(signal rate)] * Timeout factor.

+* **Maximum Delay (s)**: Maximum amount of time that a message can have between send timestamp and receive timestamp before reporting an error.

 Advanced Settings
 -----------------